 Coordinate with the marketing team on promotional activities.

-Ensure compliance with all applicable regulations and standards (HIPAA, OSHA, etc.).
+Ensure your practice's compliance with all applicable regulations and standards (HIPAA, OSHA, etc.).

 Monitor and manage office expenses within the budget.